OPC-16/Deep-CPP/README.md

 Here are few files related to concepts in [C++](https://en.wikipedia.org/wiki/C++) language.

+> For learning the cpp concepts in depth I followed [theCherno](https://www.youtube.com/@TheCherno "a great cpp guy")

 Hope you learn something about the language and get good at programming :)

 ---